Pennsylvania College of Optometry

 - What happens if I start the Scholars Program and I do not feel it is a good fit for me?

-- The Scholars Program intentionally begins prior to the start of the traditional program to address this concern.
+- The Scholars Program intentionally begins prior to the start of the Traditional Program to address this concern.
 While an applicant can anticipate a challenging curriculum, the actual demands and time requirements are different for each student.
 The Scholars Program Academic Policy provides for a transition to the traditional program if need arises.
-The Pennsylvania College of Optometry makes a strong commitment to help all admitted students reach their goal of becoming a Doctor of Optometry.
+Salus University Pennsylvania College of Optometry makes a strong commitment to help all admitted students reach their goal of becoming a Doctor of Optometry.